 There is no true algorithm.
 Google's embarrassment is fixed manually while claiming to run the algorithm.
 This has been hinted at by Danny Sullivan in the past.
 Our experience makes the conclusion inescapable.

-Here is the user experience that Google delivers when people do due diligence by searching for "site build it" (or any other Googlebombed product)…
+Here is the user experience that Google delivers when people do due diligence by searching for "Solo Build It!" (or any other Googlebombed product)…

-See Google suggest "site build it scam" (raising unfair doubts).
+See Google suggest "Solo Build It! scam" (raising unfair doubts).

 User ends up on fake negative reviews.